michaelneale/goose-fix-it-action/README.md

 # goose fix it

-A github action to run goose to take on tasks in the background for you.
+A github action to run [goose-ai](https://github.com/square/goose) to take on tasks in the background for you using AI.

 > [!NOTE]
 > Some have suggested this be pronounced "goosey".